Query Time Data Import in Google Analytics For Historical Reporting/

 One of the most important things that you can do to enhance your reporting capabilities in Google Analytics is to add custom information to your reports, and query time Data Import is a powerful tool to help you accomplish this.
 Google Analytics by itself generates a massive amount of information about your website, the users that visit, how they got there, and what content they viewed.
 However, there’s only so much that Google Analytics can reliably determine with the simple out-of-the-box implementation.
 Luckily, there are places that we can store custom information, and few different methods for getting the data we want into Google analytics.

 The Data Import feature in Google Analytics allows you to upload data from other sources and combine it with your Google Analytics data.
 It’s just one way to get custom information into GA.
 Other options can include sending information with the hit on the page, or using Measurement Protocol hits, but those have their own technical challenges, pros, and cons.

 When you have a lot of information you want to get into GA – data import is the way to go.
-We’ve written about the Data Import feature in past – how to do it and how to report on the data you’ve imported.
+We’ve written about the Data Import feature in past, check out these posts – how to set it up and how to report on the data you’ve imported.